-Magdalena Diaz is CSUF's Campus Confidential Advocate that provides support to both students and employees.
+CSUF has a Campus Confidential Advocate that provides support to both students and employees.
 Sexual assault and domestic violence counselors and advocates who work or volunteer on or off campus in sexual assault centers, victim advocacy offices, women’s centers, and health centers (including all individuals who work or volunteer in these centers and offices, as well as non-professional counselors or advocates, and those who act in that role under their supervision) may talk to you without revealing any information about you or the incident of sexual misconduct to anyone else at the University, including the Title IX Coordinator, without your consent.
 You can seek assistance and support from these counselors and advocates without triggering a University investigation that could reveal your identity or that you disclosed an incident to them.
 However, see limited exceptions below regarding when sexual assault and domestic violence counselors and advocates must report to local law enforcement agencies.
 Counselors and advocates should explain these limited exceptions to you, if applicable.
-Contact the WoMen’s Center for more information about Advocacy is availalbe at this link or by calling 657-278-3928 or 714-461-1102.
+More information about Advocacy is availalbe at this link or by calling 657-278-3928 or 714-461-1102.
 Students can request an advocacy appointment via the online form at https://tinyurl.com/CSUFAdvocacy.

 Physicians, Psychotherapists, Professional Counselors and Clergy